mocklis/mocklis.docs/source/introduction/index.rst

 If you want to throw a different exception than ``MockMissingException`` you can use the ``Throw`` step.

-Mocklis also has a small set of verification classes and interfaces that can be used to add checks to your `Mock Properties` and to verify the contents of `Stored` steps.
+Mocklis also has a small set of verification classes and interfaces that can be used to add checks to your `mock properties` and to verify the contents of ``Stored`` steps.

-Take for instance this, somewhat contrived, test:
+Take for instance this, somewhat contrived (not to mention suspiciously self-contained) test:

 .. sourcecode:: csharp